swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 ## Implications on adoption

-Entering or exiting adoption mode will affect behavior and is therefore a potentially source-breaking action.
+Entering or exiting migration mode can affect behavior and is therefore a potentially source-breaking action.

 ## Future directions